So drum beat and flute sound

 All Acts of Love and Pleasure Are My Rituals

-For most of us, the actual cross-quarter day (that is precisely halfway between Equinox and Solstice) will be May 4 in most of North America (and the 5th in much of Europe).
+For most of us, the actual cross-quarter day (that is precisely halfway between Equinox and Solstice) will be May 5 in most of North America.

 Of course our ancestors did not limit their Beltane festivities to only one day, nor were they reckoned by some number on a calendar.
 They celebrated based on observation of the heavenly bodies, the cycles of their crops and animals, and a feel in the air.
 So you need not curtail your celebrations only to May Eve, or May Day, by the modern calendar.